openzipkin/brave/instrumentation/kafka-clients/README.md

 kafkaTracing = KafkaTracing.newBuilder(messagingTracing)
                            .writeB3SingleFormat(true) // for more efficient propagation
                            .remoteServiceName("my-broker")
-                           .shareTraceOnConsumption(true) // to create a trace with all records consumed in a batch .build();
+                           .singleRootSpanOnReceiveBatch(true) // to share a single root span when starting a trace from consumer
+                           .build();
 ```